Review | ‘Midnight Cowboy’ was a masterpiece made of desperation

 While Frankel uses “Midnight Cowboy” to trace broader cultural trends, some digressions are extraneous.
 There are unnecessary details of the self-absorbed Warhol; of a bomb that detonates in a townhouse next to Hoffman’s Greenwich Village apartment; of Schlesinger’s next movie.
 Some careless writing also creeps in.
 The teenage boy who meets Joe Buck at a movie theater is described as “pimply” five times.

 Nonetheless, Frankel’s book will satisfy anyone interested in how a long-shot movie about two underdogs became an American original.
-Or as Voigt told his disbelieving director while still shooting “Midnight Cowboy,” “We will live the rest of our artistic lives in the shadow of this great masterpiece.”
+Or as Voight told his disbelieving director while still shooting “Midnight Cowboy,” “We will live the rest of our artistic lives in the shadow of this great masterpiece.”

 Shooting Midnight Cowboy